-Donskoys are a Russian cat breed whose history began in 1987 with the founder cat discovered in Rostov-on-Don in Russia.
+The Donskoy is a Russian cat breed whose history began in 1987 with the founder cat discovered in Rostov-on-Don in Russia.
 Elena Kovaleva, a State Pedagogical Institute professor, met young boys playing soccer carrying a bag.
 Inside that bag was a kitten crying of pain and fear.
 Elena took the bag and brought the poor kitten home.
-She then named the kitten she brought home Varvara.
+She then named the kitten Varvara.

 - Rubber Bald – cats that are born bald and remain that way throughout their life.

-- Flock – cats appears hairless and has the texture of a soft chamois.
+- Flock – cats appear hairless and have the texture of a soft chamois.
 This coat can disappear, and eventually, the cat can become bald.

 - Brush – it is where only a portion of their coat is lost over time.
 This coat can be coarse, soft, curly, and frequently wiry on their whole body with bald areas on their head, the upper part of their neck or their back.

 Some Donskoys can grow winter coats characterised as fine wool on their chest and hairs on the end of their tail but will lose it again when the warm months begin.
 Their skin is comparable to humans: it produces sweat when it is hot and gets sun-tanned.

 This cat breed has a sophisticated yet strong and well-boned body.
 They are medium-sized with soft hairless, wrinkled skin that feels hot and silky to the touch.
 Their skin is remarkably elastic with noticeable wrinkles on their cheeks, jowls and under their chin.
 They also have vertical wrinkles that separate their ears and run down their forehead, spreading into horizontal lines above their eyes.